brentwalter/exchange/README.md

     - Better caching of data than static file store.
 Redis would be a good candidate.
 It would also enable sharing accross multiple instances.
     - I'd use JSON, not the current data format for the static file store, because it currently incurs a lot of read/write churn
     - Create http and fs mocks to enable more complete unit testing
-    - Implement or more robust logger like Winston
+    - Implement a more robust logger like Winston
     - Enable support for https
     - Remove my openexchangerates.org API key
     - Make the path parameter for accessing openexchangerate.org more flexible to support their entire API